Nitrate in Drinking Water

 The nitrate and other minerals remain concentrated in the boiling tank.

 Reverse osmosis is another way to demineralize water.
 It reduces but does not remove all nitrates.
 In a reverse osmosis system, the water is put under pressure and forced through a membrane that filters out minerals and nitrate.
 One-half to two-thirds of the water remains behind the membrane as rejected water.
-The yield of treated water to reject water is related to the amount of pressure applied; the lower the water pressure, the greater the volume of reject water.
-Higher-yield systems use water pressures in excess of 150 psi.
+The ratio of treated water to rejected water is related to the amount of pressure applied; the lower the water pressure, the greater the volume of rejected water.
+Higher-yield systems use water pressures in excess of 150 pounds per square inch (psi).
 The systems that operate using standard household water pressure (35 to 45 psi) will yield some treated water, but a large amount of untreated water goes down the drain, and could reduce the efficiency of home septic systems.
 Household units are usually small enough to fit under the sink or on a kitchen counter.

-Both of these demineralization systems require a lot of energy to operate efficiently and are high-maintenance systems.
+Both of these demineralization systems require a great deal of energy to operate efficiently and are high-maintenance systems.
 They are also low-yield systems that may provide enough water for a family, but cannot produce the large quantities needed for livestock.

 The third and most common way to reduce nitrates is to dilute the nitrate-polluted water by blending it with water from another source that has low nitrate concentrations.
 Blending the two waters produces water that is low in nitrate concentration.
 Blended water is not safe for infants but is frequently used for livestock.

-There is no simple way to remove all nitrate from your water.
-Although it is common to think of boiling, softening or filtration as a means of purifying water, none of these methods reduce nitrate contamination.
+There is no simple way to remove all the nitrate from your water.
+Although it is common to think of boiling, softening, or filtration as a means of purifying water, none of these methods reduces nitrate contamination.
 Boiling water is, in fact, the worst thing to do because it actually concentrates the nitrate.
 Softening and filtration do nothing at all to remove nitrate.

 When selecting a new well location, be sure to consider possible sources of contamination.
 Generally, the farther water travels through soil, the safer it becomes as contaminants are diluted or filtered out.
 Nitrate is an exception.
 It is not filtered out of water by the soil, so a new well must be totally isolated from nitrate leaching to prevent contamination.
 Because different soils have different filtering abilities, standards for well depths and for distances between wells and contaminants cannot guarantee a safe well.
 The minimum standards governing on-site sewage systems specified by the New Mexico Environment Department are intended to provide the minimum distances and standards to protect private groundwater and surface water supplies.

 New and existing wells also need to be protected from surface drainage.
 Barnyard surface runoff, for example, can drain directly into an unprotected well and cause serious contamination.
-Also, if a well is not properly cased, subsurface drainage can move down beside the well casing and contaminate groundwater.
+Also, if a well is not properly cased, subsurface drainage can move down along the well casing and contaminate groundwater.
 Abandoned wells must also be properly sealed to prevent similar groundwater contamination.
-For more information on well placement and protection, contact the New Mexico Environment Department or local Cooperative Extension office.
-You may also want to request the Extension publication, New Mexico Farm*A*Syst, Farmstead Assessment System from NMSU Agricultural Communications, Box 30003, MSC 3AI, Las Cruces, NM 88003, or call (505) 646-3228.
+For more information on well placement and protection, contact the New Mexico Environment Department or your local county Extension office (http://aces.nmsu.edu/county/).
+You can also find information on drinking water wells in New Mexico Farm*A*Syst Fact Sheet #1 (http://aces.nmsu.edu/farmasyst/pdfs/1fact.pdf).

 Since nitrate leaches through the soil into the groundwater, the only way to ensure a safe water supply is to control the application of nitrogen to the surface of the ground.
+Spreading more manure or fertilizers than crops can use can result in groundwater contamination over time.
 The key to good nitrogen management is to match the nitrogen application to the needs of the crop.

 Farmers should not overlook the nutrient value of their livestock manure.
 Manure has significant nutrient value and should be considered and subtracted from calculations of fertilizer needs.
 Manure can reduce fertilizer costs and still provide enough nitrogen for crops, while leaving little nitrate to leach down into the groundwater.

-To save manure for the best application time, a well-engineered, well-constructed storage unit should be provided.
-The storage units must be large enough to contain the manure without overflowing and must be properly lined to prevent seepage to the ground-water.
-Manure management systems for large operation are regulated by state and federal environmental agencies.
-For smaller operations, consult the New Mexico Farm*A*Syst publication or your local Extension agent.
+To save manure for the best application time, you will need a well-engineered, well-constructed storage unit.
+The storage unit must be large enough to contain the manure without overflowing and must be properly lined to prevent seepage to the groundwater.
+Manure management systems for large operations are regulated by state and federal environmental agencies.
+For smaller operations, see New Mexico Farm*A*Syst Fact Sheet #7 (http://aces.nmsu.edu/farmasyst/pdfs/7fact.pdf) or contact your local county Extension agent (http://aces.nmsu.edu/county/).

 Water can have nitrate levels that are above the EPA standard and still have no obvious effect on your family.
-This is not surprising for a number of reasons.
+There are a number of possible reasons for this:

 - Methemoglobinemia only affects infants, young monogastrics, and ruminant animals.